ericmjl/protein-systematic-characterization/protocols/cell-culture.md

 Disaggregating cultures into individual cells and separate cells from medium.
 1. Remove medium with vacuum.
-2. Add about 15mL of PBS to wash - gently to bottom of well plate so that cells are not detached.
+2. Add about 5mL of PBS to wash - gently to bottom of well plate so that cells are not detached.
 Let sit, then remove PBS.
-3. Add 5mL of Trypsin.
-Incubate in 37C for 10-15 min, or until cells have all detached from plate.
+3. Add 2mL of Trypsin.
+Incubate in 37C for 5 min, or until cells have all detached from plate.
-4. Pipette out cell/Trypsin mixture into a 50mL conical tube.
-Add 2x volume of DMEM to reduce Trypsin activity.
+4. Add 4x volume of DMEM to reduce Trypsin activity.
+Pipette up and down to break up aggregates of cells.
+Pipette out cell/Trypsin mixture into a 15mL conical tube.
 5. Centrifuge to form pellet at 1500 rpm for 5 min, 4C.
 6. Resuspend pellet with 1mL of DMEM.
 7. Add appropriate volume of cells to new plates depending on desired concentration (add 100ul for 1:10)